epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 For instance, let's take one of the greatest romance movies: *The Notebook*.
 It could contain lots of different tropes: enemies to lovers, a grand reunion, and a sad ending.
 But the enemies to lovers in this movie was one sided as the male protagonist Noah was immediately infatuated with Allie.
 From his perspective it was love at first sight, therefore answering yes or no to either question could be considered correct.

-Remember when we said that we want to differentiate between romantic subplots and romance as a protagonist?
+Remember when we said that we want to differentiate between romantic subplots and romance as the main subject?
 Well, let's talk about *Harry Potter*.
 It indeed contains a romantic subplot, but that does not make it a romance movie.
 In general, movies such as Harry Potter, Pirates of the Caribbeans, or Spirit, are marked by GPT as containing no romance cliché at all.
 For our analysis, we thus only consider movies with at least 1 positive answer over the 20 questions.

- Let's visualize the results of the proportion of answers, with 0 being a *no* answer and 1 a *yes* answer to the binary question.
+ Let's visualize the results of the proportion of answers, with 0 being a **no** answer and 1 a **yes** answer to the binary question.
 <!-- interactive plot inserted directly in the html file -->
 <iframe src="./assets/pie_charts.html" width="800" height="600"></iframe>